geosolutions-it/events-tracker/README.md

 New York - Crime Map runs at http://localhost:8888/new-york Denver -Crime Map runs at http://localhost:8888/denver

- Killing the process (CTRL-C) will result in the two docker containers to shut down.
+ `CTRL-C` will Kill the process and shut down the two docker containers.
 Use ``clean.sh`` to remove the clients and containers.

 ## Tested environments